20 FAQs people ask about your responsibilities as a director.

 Of course, these meetings can be supplemented by informal meetings of some or all of the directors for discussions where formal board approval is not required.

-If you cannot physically attend a board meeting, then some articles of association allow directors to take part by telephone or videoconference, or for decisions to be made by every director signing an identical 'written resolution in lieu of a meeting' rather than attending a meeting.
+If you cannot physically attend a board meeting, then some articles of association allow directors to take part by telephone or videoconference, for an 'alternate' to attend in their place, or for decisions to be made by every director signing an identical 'written resolution in lieu of a meeting' rather than attending a meeting.

-You will need to hold a shareholders’ meeting (called a ‘general meeting’ in the Companies Act) if you wish to take any decisions which require the approval of the shareholders.
-This might include such things as removing a director, issuing new shares, or changing the company’s articles of association.
+You will need to hold a shareholders' meeting (called a 'general meeting' in the Companies Act) if you wish to take any decisions which require the approval of the shareholders.
+This might include such things as removing a director or changing the company's articles of association.

 In addition, shareholders with at least 5% of the company's voting shares can require the board to call a general meeting for a specific purpose.